A Visitor’s Guide to the 10 Best National Parks Outside the USA

 That was the first of Australia’s current total: a mind-bending 685 national parks.
 Seriously.
 No other nation has nearly that many, though five other countries have topped our 61.
-China’s got 208, while Thailand and India both have more than 100.
+Thailand and India, for instance, both have more than 100.

 Which got us thinking: learning the ins and outs of the thousands of national parks around the world might be a fool’s errand, but how about acquainting ourselves with a manageable 10?